logo

 Lucia Ronchetti

-Lucia Ronchetti is an Italian composer and artistic director of the Biennale di Venezia.
+Lucia Ronchetti is an Italian composer and was the artistic director of the Biennale Musica.
 Her works ranges from large scale and chamber operas for professional singers to choral operas for ensembles with amateur choirs, as well as experimental music performances, commissioned and premiered by…

 Read more